CiiM-Bioinformatics-group/ulcerative_colitis_scRNAseq/README.md

 # ulcerative_colitis_scRNAseq
-Scripts used in ulcerative_colitis_scRNAseq projects
+Scripts: R and Perl codes used in ulcerative_colitis_scRNAseq projects metadata.final.txt contains the cellular information and annotations

 # analysis description
 scRNA-seq was performed with 10x genomics.Reads from fastq was aligned to Human genome (Hg19) by cellranger(v3.0.1).